keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 description: Understand Keptn evaluations and how to use them
 weight: 150
 ---
-A `KeptnEvaluation` is a `KeptnMetric` that has a defined target value.
+A `KeptnEvaluation` checks whether a `KeptnMetric` meets a defined target value.
 A `KeptnEvaluation` resource is defined in a [KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md) yaml file.